-Feedback buttons are icons or tabs that are visible on your website, online course or web app.
-They allow your site visitors or customers to give you instant on-page feedback when they encounter a problem or have an idea.
+A feedback button is a discreet tab that is visible on your website, online course or web app.
+A feedback button allows your customers to give you instant on-page feedback when they encounter a problem or have an idea.

-You can use feedback buttons to fix bugs and mistakes, spot usability patterns and identify growth opportunities.
+You can use feedback buttons to fix bugs and mistakes, spot usability problems and identify growth opportunities.

 - How do feedback buttons work?